How to Build Strong, Sexy Calves!

 - Weight lifting

 One of the very best ways to work your calves is through plyometric exercise.
 Once thought to be only for elite athletes, plyometric exercise is quickly catching on among exercisers of all types because it’s super effective and fun!
 In plyometric exercises, you will hop, leap, bound, jump, crouch, and more.
 You will work many muscles, including but not limited to calves, in new ways that quickly improve strength and power.
-Check out our article on Plyometric Training Exercises for Beginners to learn how to add plyometrics to your workout routine.
+Check out our article plyometric training exercises to learn how to add plyometrics to your workout routine.
 This video here will also show you how to do jump squats, a plyometric exercise that is great for your calves.

 If you lift weights (which essentially every woman exerciser from every age group should be doing!) the calves are being worked any time you are in a standing position.